davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-The leader is a bit more complex, but not much.
+The leader isn't very complex either.
 It just remembers the first proposal received by any client, and returns that proposal upon client request:

 ```
 leader {